hoshikawa2/fn_stream_blog/README.md

 ![kafka-conn.png](./images/kafka-conn.png?raw=true)

 Annotate all these information.
-You will need them in next step.
+You will need them in nexts steps.

-Note: VCN for Private Subnet
 ## Task 2 - Create your Object Storage Bucket

 Now you need to create your bucket.
 Buckets are logical containers for storing objects, so all files used for this demo will be stored in this bucket.
 Go to the Oracle Cloud main menu and search for **Storage** and **Buckets**.
-In the Buckets section, select your compartment (analytics), created previously:
+In the Buckets section, select your compartment (could be the same as your streaming instance created previously):

 ![select-compartment.png](./images/select-compartment.png?raw=true)

-Click on the **Create Bucket** button.
-Create 4 buckets:
+Click on the **Create Bucket** button and give a name for your bucket:

-    apps
-    data
-    dataflow-logs
-    Wallet

 ![create-bucket.png](./images/create-bucket.png?raw=true)

-Just fill the **Bucket Name** information with these 4 buckets and maintain the other parameters with the default selection.
+Just fill the **Bucket Name** information and maintain the other parameters with the default selection.
-For each bucket, click on the **Create** button.
+Click on the **Create** button.
-You can see your buckets created:
+You can see your bucket created:

 ![buckets-dataflow.png](./images/buckets-dataflow.png?raw=true)